 A Scrub A Day Keeps Corona Away: How To Effectively Clean And Protect Your Home

 Even with social distancing measures in place and washing our hands more frequently than ever before, Coronavirus is still a tricky opponent.
 Studies suggest that the COVID-19 virus can remain active on most surfaces for hours and even days.
-Therefore the CDC strongly suggests cleaning is one of the most effective ways of protecting your home from this invisible enemy.
+Therefore, the CDC strongly suggests cleaning is one of the most effective ways to protect your home from this invisible enemy.

 If someone in your house has contracted COVID-19 or was in contact with someone who has, cleaning can be the most effective way to protect your entire family.
 We asked the experts at C&C Cleaning to share a few tips on how to best protect your home from the terrifying virus.